Tomah Area School District: Extracurricular activities

 Tomah High School's band performed in the 2015 Outback Bowl in Tampa, Florida.
 More than 100 students participate in band.

-The award-winning Tomah High School show choir and show band, collectively named "Limited Edition," competes and performs throughout the Midwest.
-The group began in 1984.
-In 2024, they competed in the FAME Show Choir Nationals in Branson, Missouri, at which they were awarded Grand Champions, as well as Best Band and Best Choreography.
-Only groups that have a history of excelling in competitions, possessing good sportsmanship, and providing a high entertainment value are invited to compete.
+Tomah High School show choir and show band, collectively named "Limited Edition," competes and performs throughout the Midwest.
+The group began in September 1984.
+In March, 2024, they competed in the FAME Show Choir Nationals in Branson, Missouri, at which they were awarded Grand Champions, as well as Best Band and Best Choreography.
 Notably, they competed against neighboring town Sparta High School's Upstage Adrenaline, who earned second place after submitting an application to be invited to the Nationals later in the season.
-Limited Edition is infamous for having an extremely involved and positive community of alumni, parents, family members, and other supporters.
+Limited Edition is famous for having an extremely involved community of alumni, parents, family members, and other supporters.